mootools/mootools-core/Docs/Fx/Fx.Transitions.md

 Class: Fx.Transition {#Fx-Transition}
 =====================================

-This class is only useful if you're a math genius and you want to write your own easing equations.
+This class is only useful for math geniuses who want to write their own easing equations.
-Returns a [Fx][] transition function with 'easeIn', 'easeOut', and 'easeInOut' methods.
+Returns an [Fx][] transition function with 'easeIn', 'easeOut', and 'easeInOut' methods.

 ### Syntax: